jackchevalley/php-telegram-bot-framework/README.md

 5. **Sanitize input** - Even though framework does it, be careful with user data
 6. **Clear Functions** - The framework provides many functions in public/functions.php, clean up the unused functions and keep your code light.

+---

-## Extra Tips
+## 💡 Extra Tips

 Here you can find some additional tips to set up your server and bot for better performance.

+### 🐧 Linux Server Setup
-- **Linux Server** - I use to run my bots on Ubuntu servers, this framework is very light, you don't need a powerful server. <br>
+I use to run my bots on Ubuntu servers.
+This framework is very light, you don't need a powerful server.

-You can check out the `extra/linux/setup-ubuntu25.md` file for a basic setup guide.
+**Check out the complete guide:** [setup-ubuntu25](extra/linux/setup-ubuntu25.md)

+This will helpn you set up a basic Ubuntu server with all the necessary components to run your bot smoothly.

+### 🚀 Nginx Configuration
-- **Nginx** - I suggest using Nginx as a web server for better performance with PHP-FPM.<br>
+I suggest using Nginx as a web server for better performance with PHP-FPM.

-You can check out the `extra/nginx/setup-nginx.md` file for a basic setup guide and example configurations.
+**Check out the complete guide:** [setup-nginx](extra/nginx/setup-nginx.md)

+### ⚡ PHP-FPM Optimization
-- **PHP-FPM** - Use PHP-FPM with a proper configuration for better performance.<br>
+Use PHP-FPM with a proper configuration for better performance.

-You can find tips on how to configure in `extra/php-fpm/php-tips.md`.
-- **HTTPS** - Telegram requires HTTPS for webhooks, the provided nginx configuration is designed for Cloudflare SSL with certificates only between Client and Cloudflare.<br>
-I know I should use a certificate also between Cloudflare and the server, but I prefer to keep it simple for small bots.
-- **Database Indexes** - Make sure to add proper indexes to your database tables for better performance, especially on frequently queried columns like `user_id`.
+**Check out the complete guide:** [php-tips](extra/php-fpm/php-tips.md)

+---

 ## 🤝 Contributing